Home > Resources > How to transfer iPhone photos to your MacBook Air

 As a small and lightweight program built into the MacBook Air, Image Capture makes it easy to browse and manage images and videos from your digital devices.
 Here's how to transfer your photos from iPhone to your MacBook Air laptop for safekeeping using Image Capture:

-2. Go to Finder > Applications to find and run Image Capture.
+2. Go to Finder > Applications to run Image Capture.
+Or search it via Spotlight.

-4. At "Import to" in the bottom left corner, you can choose to save photos to any folder on MacBook Air.
+5. In the "Import to" section in the bottom left corner, you can set which folder on your MacBook Air to save these photos to.

-5. Click "Download" / "Download All" in the lower right to download the photos to the folder you selected.
+6. Hit "Download" or "Download All" in the lower right to download the photos to your chosen folder.

 Note: